iBioGen/iBioGen/README.md

 community-scale genetic data of island radiations.
 The model predicts phylogenies under a birth/death process with abundances evolved along the branches, and genetic diversity calculated based on historical changes of abundance through time.
-Abundance can evolve in one of two ways: 1) as a BM process with random fission at speciation events (ancestral abundance is randomly split between the two descendant lineages), or 2) the rate of change (r) of abundance can evolve as BM in which case abundance (n) changes through time (dt) via n * exp(r*dt).
+Abundance can evolve in one of two ways: 1) as a BM process where abundance (n) after time (dt) is sampled from a normal distribution with mean n and standard deviation sigma * dt (where sigma is a model parameter), or 2) the rate of change (r) of abundance can evolve as BM in which case abundance (n) changes through time (dt) via n * exp(r\*dt).
 The speciation rate can also shift at branching events in the manner of ClaDS (Maliet et al 2019).
+In either case abundances are split by random fission at speciation events (ancestral abundance is randomly split between the two descendant lineages)

 This is a stochastic simulation model, so parameters (or parameter ranges) are specified and numerous simulations may be generated.
 For each simulation the model outputs a dated